 When university called, it was a dramatic change leaving the isolated East Coast.
 I attended Auckland University’s School of Architecture, discovering here, for the first time, how to embrace the true insanity of an artist: how to swallow oneself in work and let it tell a story that speaks more clearly than surface aesthetic ever will.
 It took me a while to find my feet: a while to learn that someone from a little town in the middle of nowhere could compete with as much fury and ferocity as the next; to learn that artistic endeavour is as much about truth, as the straightness of line or mimicking of shadow.

-I finished my degree, and then stood for a moment, utterly lost.
+I finished my degree, and then stood for a moment, lost.

 I turned up, at last, at Auckland College of Education, asking if I could be a teacher.
-The woman said no. She said I had an architectural background, not an artistic one, and that top schools wouldn’t take me.
+The tutor said no. She said I had an architectural background, not an artistic one, and that top schools wouldn’t take me.
 “I don’t want to teach at that kind of school,” I said, a little stubbornly, and pulled some of my paintings out to show her.
-The woman looked at them, for a long while.
+She looked at them.
 And, quite abruptly, she changed her mind.

 So I taught.
 I taught five year olds all the way through to eighteen year olds, specialising in Painting, managing a secondary art department for seven years at two Auckland schools.
 Teaching filled my lungs with happiness.
 It reminded me that, above all, people want to do good.
 It showed me that achievement is the result of effort, and that I should foster a diligent, systematic approach: temper insanity with process.
 It taught me about people.
 It taught me how to formulate ideas with clarity, forced to me arrive at an exact understanding before I spoke.

-Teaching kept my brain alive and hungry.
+Teaching kept my brain alive.
 It kept creativity in my veins and my fingers.
-The few paintings I made were accepted by galleries and began to be sought after, encouraging me to paint faster and more.
+The paintings I made were shown in galleries, and began to be sought after, encouraging me to paint faster and more.
 But, as everything, there is a price to teaching.
-It takes practise and finesse to juggle the components of a busy life.
+It takes practise and finesse to juggle the components of life.

 And so, at thirty years old, I walked away from my students and picked up a paint brush.
 Instead of an activity that was completed at the edges of an existence, painting became activity number one.
 It was that which I fronted up to on a daily basis at 9am, in a paint-stained room with a ripped carpet floor.